SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `USDN_ADDRESS`: if provided, skips deployment of the USDN token
 - `INIT_DEPOSIT_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
 - `INIT_LONG_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
+- `INIT_LONG_LIQPRICE`: desired liquidation price for the initial long position.
+For fork deployment, this value is ignored and the price is calculated to get a leverage of ~2x.
 - `GET_WSTETH`: whether to get wstETH by sending ether to the wstETH contract or not.
 Only applicable if `WSTETH_ADDRESS` is given.

-Example for an anvil fork using the real wstETH and depositing 1 ETH for both vault side and long side:
+Example using the real wstETH and depositing 1 ETH for both vault side and long side (with liquidation at 1 USD so a leverage close to 1x):
-Will also link oracles to the real mainnet configuration:
+Will also link oracles to mainnet instances:

 ```
 export DEPLOYER_ADDRESS=0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266